-Prof Dolores Schendel joined Medigene as Chief Scientific Officer (CSO) in 2014 with the acquisition of Trianta Immunotherapies (now Medigene Immunotherapies) where she was a majority founding member and has been Managing Director since 2013.
+Professor Dolores Schendel joined Medigene as Chief Scientific Officer in 2014 with the acquisition of Trianta Immunotherapies (now Medigene Immunotherapies) where she was a majority founding member and has been managing director since 2013

-Here the specific example that I think of is the checkpoint inhibitors; around 40% of patients have spontaneous immune responses, and they can benefit directly from such an intervention.
-But the remaining patients that didn’t make an adequate immune response are going to need either a vaccination or an adoptive cell therapy to combine with the checkpoint inhibitors.
+Here the specific example that I think of is the checkpoint inhibitors; around 40% of patients have spontaneous immune responses and they can benefit directly from such an intervention.
+The remaining patients that didn’t make an adequate immune response are going to need either a vaccination or an adoptive cell therapy to combine with the checkpoint inhibitors.

-Phacilitate: Medigene is currently developing DC based immunotherapies for the indications prostate cancer and acute myeloid leukaemia.
-What research strategies – and new clinical trial methodologies – are now being used in this research area to optimise DC immunotherapies in order to improve antigenal responses in cancer patients?
+Phacilitate: Medigene is currently developing DC-based immunotherapies for the indications prostate cancer and acute myeloid leukaemia.
+What research strategies and new clinical trial methodologies are now being used in this research area to optimise DC immunotherapies in order to improve antigenic responses in cancer patients?

-Then it’s just an exchange of the antigens, the tumour antigens instead of viral antigens, so that we hope we can tap that same capacity of the immune system.
+Then it’s just an exchange of the antigens i.e. the tumour antigens instead of viral antigens so that we hope we can tap that same capacity of the immune system.
 We know that the DC is the central cell to carry out the function for long-term viral immunity.
 We find the same types of cells and make them work in the same way for cancer immunity.

 Phacilitate: Medigene is scheduled to initiate three clinical TCR trials from 2016 to 2018; what are the major challenges in developing clinical trials with this TCR technology?

 Dolores Schendel: I think the challenges that we face are the general challenges in the field.
 The first is to select T-cell receptors that are very well characterised with respect to their safety profile.
-What I mean by that is “on target” toxicity and “off target” toxicity.
-We utilize state-of-the-art approaches to avoid unexpected detrimental side effects that depend on the true fine specificity of T-cell receptor recognition.
+What I mean by that is “on target” toxicity and “off-target” toxicity.
+We utilise state-of-the-art approaches to avoid unexpected detrimental side effects that depend on the true fine specificity of T-cell receptor recognition.

-Phacilitate: Many of our speakers have spoken about the critical role of research partnerships in immunotherapy, particularly with the next generation treatments being focused around combination therapies.
-I was wondering what your thoughts were on this?
+Phacilitate: What are your thoughts on the role of research partnerships in immunotherapy, particularly with the next generation treatments being focused around combination therapies?

 Dolores Schendel: As someone who has come out of an academic research setting, I see such interactions as essential for the best development of immunotherapy.
 As we move to combination immunotherapies, each component involves intricate knowledge of molecular and cellular mechanisms; it’s not often that individuals in a single company will have all of the necessary know-how, all of the needed background.